EGA-archive/ega-download-client/README.md

 Please note that when a file is being saved, it goes through two processes.
 First, the downloaded file "chunks" are pieced back together to reconstruct the original file.
 Second, pyEGA3 calculates the checksum of the file to confirm the file downloaded successfully.
 Larger files will take more time to reconstruct and validate the checksum.

-### The --saveto argument was renamed to --output-dir
+### --saveto argument is not recognised

 The `--saveto` command-line argument is now called `--output-dir` and, in contrast with the original `--saveto` argument, one can only specify now an output directory, but not an output file.

+This change was made to improve the user experience and avoid issues caused by supplying a filename where a directory was expected, and vice versa.

 Thus, the original command, where the `--saveto` argument specified a directory: